jim-easterbrook/Photini/src/doc/manual/map.rst

 .. image:: ../images/screenshot_142.png

 Some map tabs might fail to load, showing the above error message instead.
-This could be because of problems with WebGL_, a sophisticated graphics system used in HTML 5.
+This could be because of problems with WebGL_, a sophisticated graphics system used in HTML |nbsp| 5.
 Some of the map providers use WebGL to draw their maps, so if WebGL, or some feature of it, is missing the map won't load.

 Problems with WebGL could be caused by having an incompatible graphics card or driver, or by the system configuration.